Debt Relief Orders - DRO

 There are some qualifying criteria for the Debt Relief Order, without which an Order cannot be obtained.

 - You cannot be a homeowner

-- Have a total debt level below £20,000 if resident in England or Wales
+- You must have a total debt level below £30,000 if resident in England or Wales

 - You must be unable to repay your debts to the normal schedule.

 - Have assets with a total value below £2,000 if resident in England or Wales.

 (Or, have assets with a total value below £1000 if resident in Northern Ireland).

 - Do not own a vehicle with a value of more than £2,000

 - You must be a resident of England, Wales or Northern Ireland, or have had a business here or living here for 3 years.